alan-turing-institute/rds-course/coursebook/modules/m2/2-02-02-ModifyingColumnsAndIndices.md

 display(df.drop(index=[1,3]))
 ```

-## Dropping Columns and Indices With Nulls
+## Dropping Columns and Indices with Nulls

 It may be that we wish to drop columns according to whether they have missing data.
 Here, we use the [`DataFrame.dropna`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.dropna.html) method: